gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Kulbinder sniffed.
 "Storm or not, someone should be on patrol.
 But I agree, it would be best if the men stayed warm."

 "How is Thokmay doing?"
 Noxy asked hesitantly.
+She had changed into her other shirt and trousers, then hung her muddy clothes over the rack behind the house in the hope that the rain would do at least half the work of washing them clean.

-The tiger blinked slowly before replying.
+The tiger blinked slowly.
 "He is well," he said.
-"As is the *tralpa*."
+"I have set him to watch over the *tralpa* until some other arrangement can be made."

-The sun had almost disappeared behind the mountains when the first sharp line of lightning sparked the far-off clouds.
+The sun had almost disappeared behind the mountains when the first sharp line of lightning lashed the far-off clouds.
 Granna Fee said a word Noxy wasn't supposed to know.
-"Let's not dawdle," she said briskly, pulling another armload of damp laundry off a drying line and stuffing it in a sack.
-Children, grandparents, and everyone else who could walk hurried to ready the village, stepping around soldiers or shooing them out of the way as they watched the sudden flurry of activity with bemusement.
+"Let's not dawdle," she said briskly, settling a canvas tarp over her vegetable plot and weighting it down with stones.
+Children, elders, and everyone else who could walk hurried to ready the village, stepping around soldiers or shooing them out of the way.

-Noxy carried the last sack of laundry upstairs to her bedroom for want of anywhere else to put it.
-Her mother was chopping onions by the time she got back downstairs.
+When Noxy got home, her mother was chopping onions.
 "Thanks, sweetling," she said, blinking away a tear.
 "Can you do some potatoes?
 And see if the cheese is still fit to eat.
 I hope the tiger isn't too picky."

 Noxy pulled up short.
 "The tiger?"

 Indy sniffled.
-"Yes, he's coming for dinner.
-So is the sergeant."
+"Yes, he's coming for dinner with the sergeant."
 She swept a double handful of diced onions into the cooking pot with the back of the knife and started peeling what was probably the last knob of ginger in Stale.
 "It's the polite thing to do," she continued without looking as Noxy opened and then closed her mouth.

 "Yes, *amma*."
-Noxy set the loosely-woven bag of potatoes on the potato and began to scrub the skins off them with a piece of sandstone.
+Noxy set the loosely-woven bag of potatoes on the potato and began to scrub the skins off them with a piece of pumice.

 Sergeant Dorbu knocked on their door just as the rain began to fall.
-Noxy had been expecting him to be in his uniform, but he had traded in his helmet for a plain goofskin cap that any cloudherd might have worn, and had left his sword behind.
+Noxy had been expecting him to be in his uniform, but he had traded in his battle mask for a simple knit cap that any cloudherd might have worn, and had left his sword behind.

 Kulbinder padded in behind him while he and Indy were saying their hellos.
 He flowed up onto the chair across from Noxy and watched impassively as she swept the last scraps of potato off the table.
-"He is sleeping," the tiger said abruptly.
+"He sends his greetings," the tiger said abruptly.

 Noxy jumped slightly.
 "Oh.
 You mean Thokmay?
-Um, I'm glad to hear it.
+Um, thank you.
+I'm glad he's all right.
 It's pretty dangerous, getting frozen like that.
 It happened to one of the goofs a couple of years ago.
 She got out of their pen and tried to get across the---um.
 It doesn't matter.
 I'm glad he's all right."
 She could feel her cheeks burning under the tiger's cool stare.

 Her cheeks heated up even more when she saw Sergeant Dorbu's grin.
 "Don't worry," he said cheerfully.
 "He does that to everyone.
 Saints, I almost